 You’ll saunter into Sundance Lodge at around 4:30pm, where you will be greeted by the friendly lodge host and shown to your room where you can freshen up with a warm shower and settle in.
 Your lodge host will cater to your every need and make you feel welcome at the lodge, like you are a guest in their home.

-This is no simple, basic lodge – you’ll be pampered in backcountry luxury.
-You’ll be swaddled in Egyptian cotton sheets and down duvets rather than sleeping bags and you’ll be dining on gourmet cuisine whipped up by your talented host in the professional kitchen.
+This is no simple, basic lodge – you’ll be pampered in backcountry luxury, sleeping in a comfortable bed and dining on gourmet cuisine whipped up by your talented host in the professional kitchen.
 You’ll be surrounded by the beautiful backcountry of Banff, yet you’ll still enjoy the luxuries of life.